 Other alternatives for non-techie grandparents

 Getting a prepaid phone from a major carrier isn’t your only option, however, as there are multiple companies out there that dedicate themselves to giving seniors more convenient ways of buying phones, plans, and refill cards.
-Places like Greatcall and TracFone are a few of the services that make shopping for a phone less of a hassle, and their plans are easy to sift through and compare to one another.
-Greatcall, specifically, has the Jitterbug smartphone and Jitterbug flip phone, both of which are designed to be simple to use and navigate thanks to their large buttons, screens, and unique emergency buttons.
+Places like Greatcall and TracFone are a few of the services that do shopping for a phone less of a hassle, and their plans are easy to sift through and compare to one another.
+Greatcall, specifically, has the Jitterbug Smart 2 smartphone and Jitterbug Lively flip phone, both of which are designed to be simple to use and navigate thanks to their large buttons, screens, and unique emergency buttons.

 Best basic pay as you go plans